mrchantey/forky/docs/src/gamai/index.md

 `gamai` can also be used with other engines, in which case the bevy world acts as the blackboard.

-### Jumping
+### Finite State Machines / GOTO

-It is *possible* to jump to other nodes, like in a Finite State Machine, but I personally consider it an antipattern that results in spaghettification.
-The tradeoff of the parallel nature of `gamai` is that it will only act on the jump on the next frame.
+If you're used to finite state machines you may be looking for a way to `goto` some arbitary node from another.
+While this is *possible* if you know the `NODE_ID` of the target, it is [considered an antipattern](https://youtu.be/gXrKGTPwfO8?list=PLFQdM4LOGDr_vYJuo8YTRcmv3FrwczdKg&t=230).
+Also the tradeoff of the parallel nature of `gamai` is that it will only act on the jump on the next frame.

 # Nodes